Narasimha I

 Narasimha I (ಒಂದನೆ ನರಸಿಂಹ) (r.
 1152–1173 CE) was a ruler of the Hoysala Empire.
-His victory over his overlord Western Chalukya Empire King Tailapa III paved the way for the declaration of independence by his successor, and is his main legacy.
-Tailapa III was killed by Narasimha I. He however failed to meet the challenge of their Kalachuri feudatory Bijjala II.
+His main legacy is his victory over his overlord Western Chalukya Empire King Tailapa III, which paved the way for the declaration of independence by his successor.
+He however failed to meet the challenge of their Kalachuri feudatory Bijjala II.
 Narasimha I was overthrown by his son Veera Ballala II.

 Rule

 Narasimha I's general Hulla built a charity-house at Jinanathapura (near Shravanabelagola) in 1163 CE and Bhandara Basadi in 1159 CE.